tanthanh85/network-automation-course/modules/06_IoC/lab6.md

     ```
     *Example:* `git revert a1b2c3d`
     *Expected Output:* Git will open your default text editor (like Vim or Nano) to allow you to edit the commit message for the revert.
 Just save and close the file without changes (or add a note like "Revert to initial hostname").
 Git will then report that it created a new commit.
-    *Observation:* If you now open `network_data.yaml`, you'll see its content has automatically changed back to `router_hostname: MyRouter-Initial`.
+    *Observation:* If you now open `network_data.yaml`, you'll see its content has automatically changed back to `router_hostname: MyRouter1`.

 ### Task 1.8: Deploy Rolled Back Configuration